Current Planned Developments in Greater Estero

 This is a 20-acre development on the West Side of Via Coconut, south of Corkscrew Road.

-In January 2024, a public information meeting was conducted for a request for a development order for Via Coconut’s mixed-use development of 330 multi-family units, 29,600 square feet of commercial use, and a 10,000-square-foot church, a one-acre public park on Via Coconut Point across from Genova.
+It is a mixed-use development comprising 330 multi-family units, 29,600 square feet of commercial space, and a 10,000-square-foot church, along with a one-acre public park on Via Coconut Point across from Genova.
 The public amenities include a dog park, a pocket park, a meandering multi-use path, a fishing pier with a bike rack, and a one-acre park being donated to the Village.

-The commercial development will likely include an Animal Clinic, Banks and Financial institutions, a Bar, a Broadcast Studio (Commercial Radio and Television), and cinemas and theaters.
+The commercial Development will likely include an Animal Clinic, Banks and Financial institutions, a Bar, a Broadcast Studio (Commercial Radio and Television), and cinemas and theaters.
 Community Gardens and a public dog park on the south side of the property are also included in the plans.
-Other options being considered for the development include restaurants, convenience food and beverage stores, a cultural facility, a daycare center, a drugstore, a hardware store, Household and Office Furnishings, an Insurance Company, Dry-cleaning and Laundry Services, a Library, a Post Office, and a Medical or Dental Lab.
+Other options being considered for the Development include restaurants, convenience food and beverage stores, a cultural facility, a daycare center, and a drugstore.
+A hardware store, Household and Office Furnishings, Insurance Company, Dry-cleaning and Laundry Services, Library, Post Office, and Medical or Dental Lab.

-The following link shows the details of the planned development.
+The following link provides details on the planned Development.

 https://play.champds.com/ATT/esterofl/2021-08/6198cfd30c43c0728c3650f2a813b4d88454d43f.pdf